Skip to main content

 #

-The single biggest factor in B-1/B-2 timing is how long the applicant waits for an interview appointment at their specific embassy or consulate.
+The single biggest factor in B-1/B-2 timing is how long the applicant waits for a visa interview appointment at their specific embassy or consulate.

 This varies enormously: